 The one feature SuperMemo does have, which I have yet to use enthusiastically, is support for incremental reading, a superset of the spaced repetition concept.
 In incremental reading, you import an entire article into the program and read it through once.
 Then you grey out sections of text that you don’t need to learn and commit the remaining sections for reviewing individually, according to SRS scheduling.

 As with traditional SRS, incremental reading doesn’t allow you to read material faster, but it does allow you study and memorize more material at once.
 Obviously, you would only want to do this with material you were going to study anyway, not casual reading.
 Personally, I’d rather take notes, distill them into Q/A pairs, and use the flash card method of SRS than repeat larger blocks of text.

 Have you tried any SRS software?
 What has your experience been like?

-spaced repetition, spaced repetition software, spaced repetition learning, spaced learning technique, repetition and learning, repetition learning, spaced repitition, learning by repetition, does spaced repetition work, spaced repetition#
+spaced repetition, spaced repetition learning, spaced repetition software, spaced learning technique, repetition and learning, repetition learning, spaced repitition, learning by repetition, does spaced repetition work, learn by repetition